A new perspective on the Sullivan dictionary via Assouad type dimensions and spectra: Definitions and Background

-We say that a group is \textit{Kleinian} if it is a discrete subgroup of $\text{Con}(d)$, and given a Kleinian group $\Gamma$, the \textit{limit set} of $\Gamma$ is defined to be where $\mathbf{0} = (0,\dots,0) \in \mathbb{D}^{d+1}$.
+the \textit{boundary at infinity} of the space $(\mathbb{D}^{d+1},d_{\mathbb{H}})$.
+We denote by $\text{Con}(d)$ the group of orientation-preserving isometries of $(\mathbb{D}^{d+1},d_{\mathbb{H}})$.
+We say that a group is \textit{Kleinian} if it is a discrete subgroup of $\text{Con}(d)$, and given a Kleinian group $\Gamma$, the \textit{limit set} of $\Gamma$ is defined to be $\lset = \overline{\Gamma(\mathbf{0})} \setminus \Gamma(\mathbf{0})$ where $\mathbf{0} = (0,\dots,0) \in \mathbb{D}^{d+1}$.
 It is well known that $\lset$ is a compact $\Gamma$-invariant subset of $\mathbb{S}^d$, see Figure \ref{kleinfig}.
 If $\lset$ contains zero, one or two points, it is said to be \textit{elementary}, and otherwise it is \textit{non-elementary}.
 In the non-elementary case, $\lset$ is a perfect set, and often has a complicated fractal structure.
 We consider \emph{geometrically finite} Kleinian groups.
-Roughly speaking, this means that there is a fundamental domain with finitely many sides (we refer the reader to \cite{BO} for further details).
+Roughly speaking, this means that there is a fundamental domain with finitely many sides but we refer the reader to \cite{BO} for a precise definition.
 We define the \textit{Poincar\'e exponent} of a Kleinian group $\Gamma$ to be

 Due to work of Patterson and Sullivan \cite{Pa1, S1}, it is known that for a non-elementary geometrically finite Kleinian group $\Gamma$, the Hausdorff dimension of the limit set is equal to $\delta$.
-It was discovered independently by Bishop and Jones \cite[Corollary 1.5]{BJ} and Stratmann and Urba\'nski \cite[Theorem 3]{SU3} that the box and packing dimensions of the limit set are also equal to $\delta$. \\
+It was proved independently by Bishop and Jones \cite[Corollary 1.5]{BJ} and Stratmann and Urba\'nski \cite[Theorem 3]{SU3} that the box and packing dimensions of the limit set are also equal to $\delta$.
+Even in the non-elementary geometrically \emph{infinite} case, $\delta$ is still an important quantity.
+In fact it always gives the Hausdorff dimension of the \emph{radial} limit set, and therefore also provides a lower bound for the Hausdorff dimension of the limit set, see \cite{BJ}.

 From now on we only discuss the non-elementary geometrically finite case.
-We denote by $\mu$ the \textit{Patterson-Sullivan measure}, which is a measure first constructed by Patterson in \cite{Pa1}.
+We write $\mu$ to denote the \textit{Patterson-Sullivan measure}, which is a measure first constructed by Patterson in \cite{Pa1}.
+Strictly speaking there is a family of (mutually equivalent) Patterson-Sullivan measures.
+However, we may fix one for simplicity (and hence talk about \emph{the} Patterson-Sullivan measure since the dimension theory is the same for each measure).
 The geometry of $\Gamma$, $\lset$ and $\mu$ are heavily related.
 For example, $\mu$ is a conformal $\Gamma$-ergodic Borel probability measure which is fully supported on $\lset$.
-Moreover, $\mu$ has Hausdorff, packing and entropy dimension equal to $\delta$, see \cite{BJ, Pa1, SV, S1}.\\
+Moreover, $\mu$ has Hausdorff, packing and entropy dimension equal to $\delta$, see \cite{SV}.
+The limit set is $\Gamma$-invariant in the strong sense that $g(\lset) = \lset$ for all $g \in \Gamma$.
+However, $\mu$ is only quasi-invariant and $\mu \circ g$ is related to $\mu$ by a geometric transition rule, see \cite[Chapter 14]{borth} for a more detailed exposition of this.